-A fee will be charged for book rental, workbooks, and paperbacks used in all courses of study.
-Rental fees will not include the costs of padlocks used in physical education classes, physical education uniforms, notebooks, paper, pencils, laboratory fees, musical instrument rental fees or fees for materials used in projects such as art class, industrial arts, homemaking classes, etc. Fees must be paid in the principal's office when schedules are picked up in August.
+A fee will be charged for technology, book rental, workbooks, and paperbacks used in all courses of study.
+Rental fees will not include the costs of padlocks used in physical education classes, physical education uniforms, notebooks, paper, pencils, laboratory fees, musical instrument rental fees or fees for materials used in projects such as art class, industrial arts, homemaking classes, etc. Fees must be paid in the principal's office prior to the start of school in August.